 It is based on training in the right heart rate zone, and the science behind the Polar Heart Rate Zones is the cornerstone of the program.
 The program gives you a training plan for your target event based on your personal attributes, training background and preparation time.
 For a detailed description of the program see Polar Running Program

-The program can be performed with select Flow compatible Polar devices, including the Polar Beat application.
 With these devices running session targets can be synced to your device, and you get real-time guidance during training.

 - Polar V800

 - Polar M400

 - Polar M200